 Additionally, the MS Society wanted best in class accessibility.
 This meant that the building must meet a higher standard of accessibility beyond the Equality Act’s minimum level of compliance.
 Working with a specialist accessibility consultant, a thoroughly well-thought-out solution was achieved, involving widened routes for wheelchairs, inclusive tea points, and clear wayfinding and graphics for visitors.

 We provided the MS Society with a flexible working solution, whilst creating a space for them which fully reflects their values of accessibility, inclusivity, and diversity.
-Their new workplace facilitates a better work-like balance, ensuring employee wellbeing is at the fore.
+Their new workplace facilitates a better work-life balance, ensuring employee wellbeing is at the fore.

 The MS Society funds world-leading research into multiple sclerosis whilst helping those affected by MS to live better.
 Since 1956, they’ve invested over £218m of today’s money in vital MS research.